-PHYSICAL EDUCATION COURSES

-Visit http://coursebulletin.montgomeryschoolsmd.org/CourseLists/Index/225 for course descriptions.
+PHYSICAL EDUCATION COURSES Visit http://coursebulletin.montgomeryschoolsmd.org/CourseLists/Index/225 for course descriptions.
+COURSE TITLE COURSE CODE Foundations of Personal Fitness and Sport HPE2004 Leadership Opportunities in Physical Education HPE 2003

 Concentrated Physical Education (CPE)

 These semester-long courses include instruction in two-three week units focused on personal improvement in a game category.
 The outcomes of these courses promote refinement of life skills such as self-management, problem-solving, and communication.
 Each course offers opportunities for student growth in health-enhancing fitness activities, movement skills and concepts, and personal and social responsibility as they relate to the CPE course that is selected.
 As an extension of Foundations of Personal Fitness and Sport, students will apply the knowledge of components and principles of health and skill-related fitness when creating a personal fitness plan directly related to the CPE activity selected.
 CPE courses are all one semester, 0.5 credit courses, as listed in the course table below.
 Check with your school for which classes are available.